Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 ## Delete an attribute

-You can delete an attribute if it is no longer needed.
-As there are usually dependencies on an attribute, for example through an attribute set or created products, it is strongly recommended not to delete an attribute permanently.
+You can move an attribute to the *DELETED ATTRIBUTES* tab if it is no longer needed.
+As there are usually dependencies on an attribute, for example through an attribute set or created products, it is strongly recommended not to delete an attribute.
 Instead, you can deactivate an attribute and thus prevent its use.

 ### Prerequisites